 IV.
 Emergency Removal Assessment

-Based on the initial reported facts, the Title IX Coordinator (or designee) will determine whether to refer the incident to the University’s Threat Assessment Management Team (“TAMT”) to evaluate whether an emergency removal is required.
-If referred, the TAMT may conduct an individualized safety and risk analysis to determine whether the Respondent poses an immediate threat to the physical health or safety of any student or other individual arising from the alleged conduct.
-If the TAMT determines the Respondent poses an immediate threat to the physical health or safety of any individual, the TAMT may recommend emergency removal (also referred to as interim suspension) according to the process set forth at Part 4 of the Student Conduct System Handbook.
+Based on the initial reported facts, the Title IX Coordinator (or designee) will conduct an individualized safety and risk analysis to determine whether the Respondent poses an immediate threat to the physical health or safety of any student or other individual arising from the alleged conduct.
+As part of the safety and risk analysis, the Title IX Coordinator (or designee) may, but is not required to, consult with other University offices and personnel, including, without limitation, the Department of Public Safety, Office of Community Standards, Office of University Counsel, and the Threat Assessment Management Team.
+If the Title IX Coordinator (or designee) determines the Respondent poses an immediate threat to the physical health or safety of any individual, the Title IX Coordinator (or designee) may recommend emergency removal (also referred to as interim suspension) according to the process set forth at Part 4 of the Student Conduct System Handbook.
 Students can challenge interim suspensions under that same process.

 V. Preliminary Inquiry

-Upon receipt of a report of Prohibited Conduct, the Title IX Coordinator (or a designee) will conduct a preliminary inquiry of the facts to determine whether the University must take any other actions, beyond those described in the outreach and supportive measures sections above, including whether the Title IX Coordinator (or designee) must initiate a Formal Complaint and investigation.
+Upon receipt of a report of Prohibited Conduct, the Title IX Coordinator (or a designee) will conduct a preliminary inquiry of the facts to determine whether the University must take any other actions, beyond those described in the outreach and Supportive Measures section above, including whether the Title IX Coordinator (or designee) must initiate a Formal Complaint and investigation.
 The Title IX Coordinator (or designee) will first determine whether the reported conduct falls within the scope and jurisdiction of the Sexual Harassment, Abuse, and Assault Prevention Policy, and more specifically, within the jurisdiction of the Title IX regulations.

 Based on reasonably available information at the time of intake, the Title IX Coordinator’s (or designee’s) inquiry will include assessing whether: